omgnetwork/elixir-omg/docs/api_specs/includes/informational_api_specs.md

 Attribute | Type | Description
 --------- | ------- | -----------
-limit | Integer | Maximum number of transactions to return (default 200)
+limit | Integer | Maximum number of blocks to return (default 200) from_blknum | Integer | The block number of the latest block in the list to be returned.
+Optional - if not specified, latest block will be the current block. **Not Implemented Yet**